 Invisible Existence was exhibited at the Colour Factory Gallery in Fitzroy, Melbourne.
-The collection was also shown partially for group show at St. Hellier’s Street Gallery in Richmond.
+The collection was also shown partially for a group show at St. Hellier’s Street Gallery in Richmond.

 These are the final remaining unsold works available for purchase or lease.
 Each framed print is signed edition 1 of 4.